interview by John Grafman

 The new generation experimental cars, yes, they are very remarkably different, but the overall retail market car industry cars are a commodity.
 And when you go to the dealership, you can get a $4,000-$5000 cash back, they’re giving their business away because they have to get rid of the cars and we lots all over the world right now, hundreds of thousands of acres of parked cars are not sold.
 The industry’s vastly over built to produce cars.
 And it’s not that difficult to produce cars anymore.
 I have great respect for the engineers and the engineering that goes into automobiles, but it’s not that difficult to make a car.

 SM: Well, what rapid prototyping gives you the opportunity to do is you build a modular understructure.
 And then from the dealer you can essentially redesign your car for you.
 Rapid prototyping however are mostly for parts and appliance sized things like that, but once you get rapid prototyping up to real large-scale stuff you can customize your car at the dealership.
-And the dealership could have a thing out back in the service area that will make whatever you want.
-That’s customization at the retail level on demand.
+And the dealership could have a thing out back in the service area that will make whatever you want, which is why they should definitely look for the relevant trade insurance quote before offering such services as this will allow them to do these activities legally, whilst also having the coverage that is needed to protect them in case an unexpected event occurs.
+If they have done all of this, then all they need to do is wait for the customers to come flowing through the doors.
+Let me tell you, that’s customization at the retail level on demand.
 That’s a very fantastic principle.
 God knows what designs we’ll come up with.
 Naiveté is nice, but once you past three it’s not really a treasured behavior.